-LSS Developer, at its own cost and expense, shall conduct the PSS using simulation software available in the market such as Power System Simulator for Engineering (PSSE®) developed by Siemens PTI, USA.
-The Grid Owner is currently using PSSE® version 32.
+LSS Developer, at its own cost and expense, shall conduct the PSS using simulation software available in the market such as Power System Simulator for Engineering (PSSE®) developed by Siemens PTI, USA. compatible with the version used by the Grid Owner.